manvithapula/Form-Validation/README.md

 ## Validation Conditions

-Username: Required (cannot be empty).
+Username: Required (cannot be empty)

-Email: Must be a valid email address.
+Email: Must be a valid email address

-Password: Must be at least 6 characters long.
+Password: Must be at least 6 characters long

-Confirm Password: Must match the password.
+Confirm Password: Must match the password

-Phone Number: Must be exactly 10 digits.
+Phone Number: Must be exactly 10 digits and start with 6,7,8,9

-Address: Required (cannot be empty).
+Address: Required (cannot be empty)

-Birthdate: Required (cannot be empty).
+Birthdate: Format YYYY-MM-DD

-Gender: Must be selected from the dropdown options.
+Gender: Must be selected from the dropdown options

 ## Usage